-I’m Jo and I blog about my life as a work at home mum.
-I have two children, Boy Child, aged 8 and Girl Child aged 6, plus a husband (who’s age he’d rather I didn’t mention).
-We have one cat and are hoping to add a dog to the family in the next few years.
+I’m Josie and I blog about my life as a work at home mum.
+I live in Chelmsford with my two children, Boy Child, aged 12 and Girl Child aged 10, plus a husband (who’s age he’d rather I didn’t mention).
+We have one cat called Hera and a Cavalier King Charles Spaniel called Baxter.
 I love reading, eating and occasionally cooking.
-I work from home running baby and children’s nearly new sales and tutoring on distance learning courses.
+I work from home running baby and children’s nearly new sales, tutoring on distance learning courses and blogging.
 I always knew a “proper job” wasn’t really what I wanted.
-I’m 39 and between education, maternity leave and working part time I have managed to only spend 6 years in full time employment.
-I’ve been self employed for around 5 years now and don’t think I could ever go back to having a boss.
+I’m 43 and between education, maternity leave and working part time I have managed to only spend 6 years in full time employment.
+I’ve been self employed for around 8 years now and don’t think I could ever go back to having a boss.
 I’ve recently written a book called “How to Become a Work from Home Mum” to help other mums who’d like to have the flexibility of working from home.

 At university I studied Business and then completed a postgraduate diploma to become a Careers Adviser.
 A few years before I had my children, I completed a Masters Degree in Information and Library Management and worked in public and academic libraries.
 I’m still passionate about the importance of reading for both children and adults.